 As cats are carnivores, they love to eat meats and commercial cat foods that contain nutrients.
 When you are determining what to feed your cat, their age, weight, and shape all play a part.

 Remember that cats should also always have access to fresh drinking water, which should be provided daily.
 It is advisable to place the water in a bowl and place this next to their food bowl.

 Kittens will start to eat solid foods from three weeks of age and are fully weaned at around eight weeks.

 To begin with, kittens will need five small meals a day as they develop because during this stage they are extremely energetic.
 This pattern should change once they are six months of age where two meals a day will suffice as they become an adult cat.

 Commercial cat food is a good way to provide your cat with the daily nutrients they need.
-With cat food of this nature you can follow the advice on the packaging with regards to how much you should be feeding them.
-Remember that overfeeding can lead to obesity and a reduced quality of life.
+With cat food of this nature, you can follow the advice on the packaging with regards to how much you should be feeding them.
+Remember that overfeeding can lead to obesity and reduced quality of life.

 Feeding twice daily – once in the morning and once in the evening will be enough for your cat to take what they need from their food.

 The occasional treat is also a good idea, although don’t offer treats all the time as your cat will soon put on weight.